 You Are The Problem ...
 And The Solution! - Business In his book, The 21 Irrefutable Laws of Leadership, John Maxwell coined the term “leadership lid.”
 It’s the idea that all organizations are limited by their leaders.
 That means your business is not limited by its market, the recession or even your team members.
-It is only limited by you and your capacity to overcome your personal limitations.
 As a leader of a growing business, Dave is constantly striving to increase his capacity as a leader.
 Decide What You Will Do And Do It Well Seth Godin, writer of a top-ranked business blog and author of best-sellers Tribes and Linchpin, says a leader’s job is to figure out what your company is not going to do.
 “I’ve made the conscious choice not to use Twitter, not to travel the world… not to do consulting,” he said in an interview on daveramsey.com.
 Godin says business owners should think of themselves as artists.
-Find Opportunity in the Changes You Are Forced to Face The moral of these stories?
+Find Opportunity in the Changes You Are Forced to Face On his blog, Dan Miller, author of 48 Days to the Work You Love, talked about how changing times can result in unexpected opportunities: The moral of these stories?

 Is Carbonated Water Bad for You? : Nutrition Diva Although I don’t drink much soda (or, as they call it where I grew up, “pop”), I do enjoy drinking sparkling, or carbonated, water and often recommend it as a healthful alternative to soda.
 But several of you have written with concerns that drinking carbonated water might be bad for you.
 The podcast version of this tip is sponsored by Audible.
+Visit Audiblepodcast.com/diva to get a free audiobook of your choosing.
 Is Carbonated Water Bad for You?
 Sure enough, I did a quick Internet search and found several websites warning that drinking carbonated water will leech calcium from your bones, causing osteoporosis.
 Does Carbonated Water Leech Calcium from Your Bones?
 Soda consumption—particularly cola consumption—has been linked to lower bone mineral density.
 In fact, the most recent research suggests that the reason people who drink a lot of cola have weaker bones is not because something in the soda is robbing calcium from their bones, but because they tend to have lower calcium intake.